jasongurung/T20-World-Cup-Cricket-Best-11/README.md

 # T20-World-Cup-Cricket-Best-11

 ## Overview
-I created a comprehensive Power BI report aimed at identifying the top 11 players for a T20 cricket team by leveraging a combination of web scraping, data cleaning, and advanced performance analysis.
+I created a comprehensive Power BI report aimed at identifying the top 11 players for a T20 cricket team by advanced performance analysis.

 ## Key features

-### End-to-End Data Pipeline:
-* From scraping the data to cleaning, transforming, and visualizing it in Power BI, the project utilized a robust data pipeline powered by BrightData, pandas, and Power BI.

 ### Advanced Performance Metrics:
 * Emphasized key T20 statistics such as strike rate, economy rate, and match situation adaptability to drive decision-making.